akka/akka-projection/docs/src/main/paradox/grpc-producer-push.md

 It is possible to define additional connection metadata that is passed to the consumer on connection when constructing the
 @apidoc[EventProducerPush].
 This can be used for authenticating a producer in the consumer interceptor, or providing additional details to use when transforming events in the consumer.

+### Serialization

+By default, the producer will use Akka Serialization to serialize each event for pushing to the consumer, this is convenient but can tightly couple the producer and consumer so that they must be upgraded lock step, even though they are two separate systems.
+To avoid problems and keeping the lifecycles of the producer and consumer systems separate it is better to use an explicit protobuf message protocol for the events pushed.

+This can be done in isolation for the producer push by transforming each type of outgoing messages with the `EventProducer.Transformation` passed to the `EventProducerSource` on construction.

+On the consuming side the protobuf messages can be turned from wire protocol protobuf messages back to some application domain specific representation before storing in the journal with the `EventProducerPushDestination.Transformation` for the `EventProducerPushDestination` on construction using `withTransformation` or `withTransformationForOrigin`.